Céad Míle Fáilte

 Character Productions has been to the Center on several occasions conducting interviews with members, in addition to the interviews that have taken place around the Delaware Valley.

 Character Productions is hosting an information meeting this Sunday, December 4 at 11:00AM in the Center.
 The meeting is directed toward business, social, and civic organizations who can help to underwrite and support the efforts of Character Productions.

 I have included a film trailer below that features comments from some of the people who have been interviewed.

 Congratulations to this year’s inductees to The Delaware Valley Irish Hall of Fame: John Egan, Seamus Boyle, Tom and Sarah Walsh, and Norbert McGettigan

 The Philadelphia area is up to its eyebrows in O’Briens and Ryans and Sheehans and Meehans, and all manner of people with Irish last names.
 For that matter, a lot of us boast Irish heritage, even if our last names happen to be Fiore, Filipowski or Fenstermacher.

-So here’s the point: if you have Irish in you, we here at the Irish Center open our arms to you.
-Consider the Irish Center your own little bit of Ireland here in Philly.
+So here’s the point: if you have Irish in you, we here at the Commodore John Barry Arts and Cultural Center open its arms to you.
+Consider the Center your own little bit of Ireland here in Philly.

-The Irish Center serves as the home for any number of Irish organizations and societies, including the Philadelphia Ceili Group, Danny Browne AOH Division 80, and the Cummins School of Irish Dance.
+The Center serves as the home for any number of Irish organizations and societies, including the Philadelphia ACLS Certification Group, Danny Browne AOH Division 80, and the Cummins School of Irish Dance.
 Lessons in Irish music and dance for adults and children are held weekly.
 A traditional Irish music session is held most Friday evenings.
 We even show broadcasts of Gaelic sports, live from Ireland.

 No matter who you are, no matter where your people hail from, as they say in the Irish language: Céad míle fáilte—a hundred thousand welcomes.